wlads/reefpoints/source/posts/2012-09-18-rails-4-sneak-peek-postgresql-array-support.md

 social: true
 summary: "Storing arrays natively in PostgreSQL is now supported by Rails"
 published: true
-tags: ruby on rails, postgres
+tags: ruby on rails, postgresql
 ---

 I'm happy to announce that [Rails 4.0 now has support for PostgreSQL